Some common questions that you’ll impose on yourself every time making a batch of cold process soap is going to be related to soap colorants.

 There is no getting around testing with natural colorants!

-Some natural colorants like indigo, you can also mix with hot water and add directly at trace and this will be a different shade then adding it to your lye solution.
+Some natural colorants like indigo, can be mixed with hot water and added directly at trace.
+This will be a different shade then adding it to your lye solution.
 Kind of crazy, right!

-Again these are somewhat of a wild card in cold process soap making, but if you can find a good rhythm and workability with natural colorants you can truly create your own unique, beautiful brand of soaps!
+Again, these are somewhat of a wild card in cold process soap making.
+However, if you can find a good rhythm and workability with natural colorants, you can truly create your own unique, beautiful brand of soaps!

-I. Like mica's, pigments come is vast array of colors.
-Pigments also stay true to themselves in cold process soap making, meaning they don't usually morph or bleed in the harsh environment of saponification.
-Mineral pigments are considered "nature identical" and are skin-safe, however they are made in a lab as certain impurities are removed like metals.
-Many people in fact, consider pigments in bath and body products to be a natural ingredient.
+Like mica’s, pigments come in an array of colors.
+Pigments also stay true to themselves in cold process soap making.
+They don’t usually morph or bleed in the harsh environment of saponification.
+Mineral pigments are considered “nature identical” and are skin-safe, however they are made in a lab as certain impurities are removed, like metals.
+In fact, some consider pigments in bath and body products to be a natural ingredient.

-Keep in mind, pigments tend to give you a slightly more difficult time blending, so pre-mixing pigments, in our experience, is key.
-We'll explain this process below.
+Keep in mind, pigments tend to give you a slightly more difficult time blending.
+Consequently, pre-mixing pigments in our experience, is key.
+We’ll explain this process below.